 Best places to see puffins:

 Another great location for puffin watching is Grimsey Island.
 The island is located around 24 mi (40 km) off Iceland’s northern shore and the Arctic Circle pierces right through the middle of it.
 Grimsey Island is home to around a hundred people and over a million birds every summer.
-This is one of the only part of the Arctic Circle in the world that travelers can explore.
+This is one of the only parts of the Arctic Circle in the world that travelers can explore.

-Puffin Tours in Iceland
+Whale-Watching Tours in Iceland:

 Whale Watching in Iceland